Q: What is AWS Global Accelerator?

 A: With AWS Global Accelerator, you can:

-- Associate static IP addresses provided by AWS Global Accelerator and anycast from AWS edge locations to regional AWS resources or endpoints, such as Network Load Balancers, Application Load Balancers, and Elastic IP addresses.
+- Associate static IP addresses provided by AWS Global Accelerator and anycast from AWS edge locations to regional AWS resources or endpoints, such as Network Load Balancers, Application Load Balancers, EC2 Instances, and Elastic IP addresses.

 - Easily move endpoints between Availability Zones or AWS Regions without needing to update your DNS configuration or change client-facing applications.